 In fact, more than 60% of workers have reported that they prefer to have the flexibility and do not like the idea of staying with one employer for too long.
 The main problem with this is the fact that hopping between different group policies is not ideal.

 If you are this type of person, you should probably plan and opt for an individual policy.
-This way, you will not lose coverage every time you leave a job.
+This way, you will not lose coverage whenever you leave a job.
 In this case, your employers will have no part in the decision, and you will have to cover this cost on your own.

-This is probably one of the best options you have since individual policies tend to be more affordable than group policies, mainly since you can purchase individual coverage now and lock in a low rate for the duration of your policy.
+This is probably one of the best options since individual policies tend to be more affordable than group policies, mainly since you can purchase individual coverage now and lock in a low rate for the duration of your policy.
 Still, when you apply for group coverage, premiums will vary depending on your age and health status at the time you sign up.

 CASHING OUT YOUR POLICY